directus/directus/docs/cloud/glossary.md

 - **Performance Tier**\
   Performance Tier Nodes are the upgraded Node Type offered on Standard Projects.
-These Nodes provide higher processing power and may need to be implemented on Projects under unique conditions _(for example a Project frequently sends and receives larger files and data sets)_.
+These Nodes provide higher processing power and may need to be implemented on Projects under unique conditions _(e.g. a Project frequently sends and receives larger files and data sets)_.

 - **Enterprise**\
-  Enterprise Node configuration options are flexible and customizable, tailored to the needs of the Project.
+  Node configuration options are flexible and customizable, tailored to the Project's needs.

 :::tip